Platratio34/CCGraphics/docs/graphics.md

 - `size: integer` - Font height in pixels

 #### Returns
-- `TextRenderer` - Text renderer for the font
+- `FontRenderer` - Text renderer for the font

 #### Throws
 - If the requested font doesn't exist